-The Department of Public Safety Standards and Training (DPSST) projects that each additional class of trainees costs the agency \$634,459.
+This bill would have a fiscal impact on the Department of Public Safety Standards and Training (DPSST).
+The agency projects that each additional class of trainees costs the agency \$634,459.
 It is unlikely that DPSST could absorb the additional hires required by this bill in its existing schedule.
-Assuming 60-80 troopers are hired by OSP each biennium, DPSST would likely need to add two training classes per biennium at a cost of \$1,268,918 General Fund beginning in 2021-23.
+Assuming 60-80 troopers are hired by OSP each biennium, DPSST would likely need to add two training classes per biennium at a cost of \$1,268,918 General Fund and 4.0 FTE beginning in 2021-23.
 The total cost for the additional 300 troopers would be \$5,075,672 for two additional classes per biennium through 2027-29.